oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/uploading-code-to-the-repo-and-examining-it.md

   ![](images/code-repo-create-repo-button.png)

-  4. Name the repository `cloudnative-storefront-helidon`, Provide a description if you like, but leave the default branch name blank (it will be set to `main`).
+  4. Name the repository `cloudnative-helidon-storefront`, Provide a description if you like, but leave the default branch name blank (it will be set to `main`).
 Click the **Create repository** button

   ![](images/code-repo-create-form.png)